 Furthermore, Erdwich took into account the concept of sustainability, which plays a particularly important role for the recycling company.
 For this reason, the smallest possible drive motors with a particularly high energy efficiency class were used, which resulted in the power consumption during operation being reduced to an extremely low level.
 Those responsible at Maag are very satisfied with the progress of the project so far: “We can now run more material through the plant and also break it down better than before”, explains Maag.

 Crushers, shredders and bespoke recycling plant – that’s the world of ERDWICH.
-We are a highly-specialised engineering and manufacturing company working in recycling and shredder technology.
-Our core competencies are shredding machinery, turnkey systems and comprehensive services.
-Whether you work in heavy industry or waste management – if ...
+We are a highly-specialized engineering and manufacturing company working in recycling and shredder technology.
+Our core competencies are shredding ...